 We anticipate that, as we better understand the capabilities and synergies of the combined operations of Geon and Hanna, we will achieve savings associated with various strategic value capture initiatives.
 These strategic value capture initiatives include various cost-reduction initiatives, as well as initiatives to increase our sales growth by leveraging our products across business platforms and projectOne.
 ProjectOne is our IT systems initiative to link most of our business operations worldwide and thereby support many of these strategic value capture initiatives.
 If we are unable to achieve, or if we meet any unexpected delays in achieving, these goals, our results of operations and cash flow may be adversely affected.
-Additionally, even if we achieve these initiatives.
+Additionally, even if we achieve these initiatives, we may not receive the expected financial benefits of these initiatives.
 Also, the costs of implementing these initiatives could exceed the benefits of these initiatives.